mcg1969/vecLibFort/README.md

 the library in a non-standard location, you will need an ``-L<path>`` linker flag as well.

-If you use this apporach, you do *not* need to add ``-framework vecLib`` as well.
-That is because vecLibFort is built to re-export all of vecLib's symbols, even those it does not "fix".
-Thus it serves as a *full replacement* for vecLib.
+If you use this apporach, you do *not* need to add ``-framework vecLib`` or ``-framework Accelerate`` as well.
+That is because vecLibFort is built to re-export all of Accelerate's symbols, even those it does not "fix".
+Thus it serves as a *full replacement* for vecLib/Accelerate.

 #### Static library / direct inclusion: ``libvecLibFort.a``

 For new projects, feel free to add ``vecLibFort.c``, ``static.h``, and ``cloak.h`` to your project, or link with the static library.
-You will also need to link ``-framework vecLib``.
+You will also need to link ``-framework vecLib`` or ``-framework Accelerate``.

 <a name="preloaded"></a>
 #### Preloaded (interposing) library: ``libvecLibFortI.dylib``